 The figure shows how these values combine to form a holistic approach to Aboriginal and Torres Strait Islander related research.

-Diagram 1 from Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities: Guidelines for researchers and stakeholders (2018), pg 3.
+Diagram 1 from Ethical guidelines for research with Aboriginal and Torres Strait Islander peoples.

 Note: The terms Aboriginal, Aboriginal and Torres Strait Islander and Indigenous are used alternately.
 Aboriginal reflects that most Indigenous people in Tasmania are Tasmanian Aborigines.
 Indigenous and Aboriginal and Torres Strait Islander reflects the welcome presence of other Indigenous people at the University.